Sharath424/Spring-Boot-2.7.8/README.md

 <div style="font-size:18px; text-align:justify;">

-**Servlet** : is an specification as part of jee ascepts . servlet are used to creating the dispatcher servlets.
+**Servlet**: is an specification as part of jee ascepts.Servlet are used to creating the dispatcher servlets.

-* In Spring MVC all incoming requests go through a single servlet is called Dispatcher Servlet (front controller).
+* In Spring MVC all incoming requests go through a single servlet called Dispatcher Servlet (front controller).
 The front controller is a design pattern in web application development.
-A single servlet receives all the request and transfers them to all other components of the application.
+A single servlet receives all the requests and transfers them to all other components of the application.

 * The job of DispatcherServlet is to take an incoming URI and find the right combination of handlers (Controller classes) and views (usually JSPs).
 When the DispatcherServlet determines the view, it renders it as the response.
-Finally, the DispatcherServlet returns the Response Object to back to the client.
+Finally, the DispatcherServlet returns the Response Object back to the client.

 </div>